dylanhamada/EV-Finder/README.md

 ## Project Status

-The app is in its design stage, which is being done on Figma.
+I am currently designing the app and basic functionality on Figma.
 Previously, I completed the app wireframe and functionality.

 The current iteration of the [design](https://www.figma.com/file/LiZL6BMFyBA22YfizVdSvj/EV-Finder-Layout-Greyscale?node-id=0%3A1) can be viewed on Figma.